AliMassoud/AliMassoud/README.md

 #### Data Scientist and MLOps Enthusiast
 ![Profile views](https://gpvc.arturio.dev/AliMassoud)

-I am passionate software engineer, interested in discovering insights from data and using them to solve real-world problems,
+I am passionate about discovering insights from data and using them to solve real-world problems,
 constantly curious, eager to learn new techniques and technologies, and driven to find innovative solutions.

 ### Skills: